ajcm474/patch-fixer/README.md

 ## License

-This is free and open source software, released under the GNU General Public License v3.0.
+This is free and open source software, released under the Apache 2.0 License.
 See `LICENSE` for details.